 Unit rationale, description and aim

-Becoming a Teacher is the first unit in the Effective Teaching sequence.
-This unit explores the evolving aims and structures of education, along with the consequent changing nature of teachers' work.
-Through engagement with education literature and policy documents, pre-service teachers will gain insights into the ethical, legal and professional responsibilities of teachers, as well as an understanding of the challenges of teaching in a contemporary context characterised by rapid technological advancements, and increased diversity within student populations.
-This unit will cover effective teaching strategies and communication skills within educational contexts, which will be observed, practised, and critiqued.
-Pre-service teachers will have opportunities to observe and critically reflect on educational contexts and to develop and apply introductory teaching skills through undertaking a supervised placement.
+Becoming a Teacher is the first unit in the Effective Teaching sequence that is designed to support pre-service teachers to apply theoretical understandings to the professional practice.
+The unit includes a 15-day professional experience.
+Through engagement with education literature and policy documents, pre-service teachers (PSTs) gain knowledge of and apply their understandings of how students’ learn, including how the brain retains information and masters knowledge.
+PSTs will develop knowledge of the ethical, legal and professional responsibilities of teachers and understanding of the challenges of teaching in a contemporary world characterised by rapid advances in technologies and increased diversity of student populations.
+Effective teaching strategies, and the skills of communication in education contexts will be introduced.
+PSTs will apply introductory knowledge in the organisation of content, designing, implementing and assessing learning activities.
+Pre-service teachers will have opportunities to observe and critically reflect on educational contexts and to practise and apply introductory teaching skills through assessment and undertaking a professional experience placement.

-The aim of this unit is to enable pre-service teachers to develop their understanding of the role of teachers in the 21st century, and to develop their initial teaching philosophy and their teaching skills.
+This unit aims to enable pre-service teachers to demonstrate knowledge and understanding of the brain and its influence in teaching and learning, develop their initial philosophy of teaching, and practise teaching skills.

 Learning outcomes